hjudgesac/joule_integration_sfsf_public/Test_Joule_SF/Test_Joule_SF.md

 **NOTE**: To test Employee Central specific use cases you must have Employee Central Quick Links also enabled.
-See the full list of supported use cases [here](https://help.sap.com/docs/joule/capabilities-guide/transactional-use-cases).
+See the pre-requisites section for more information on how to enable Employe Central Quick Links.
+The full list of supported use cases for Joule are accessible from [here](https://help.sap.com/docs/joule/capabilities-guide/transactional-use-cases).

 1. Login to SuccessFactors application with user who has been granted JOULE access.
 2. Click on **JOULE** icon visible on home page.</br>